Senior Mechanical Engineer - Spacecraft Design

 Project Kuiper is an initiative to launch a constellation of Low Earth Orbit satellites that will provide low-latency, high-speed broadband connectivity to unserved and underserved communities around the world.

-We're looking for an outstanding Senior Structural/Mechanical Engineer with a background in space vehicle designs and complex electro-mechanical systems integration.
+We're looking for an outstanding Senior Structural/Mechanical Engineer with a background in space vehicle designs and electro-mechanical systems integration.
 The ideal candidate has experience making major optimization trades for satellite bus architectures including integration with payload subsystems.
 This is a hands-on role for a highly collaborative individual that combines superb technical and analytical capabilities to convert analytic trade studies to a qualified physical vehicle, while optimizing for high volume production and meeting cross discipline requirements.
 The candidate will design, analyze, and test satellite primary and secondary structures while ensuring all requirements are met.

 • Deliver an efficient structural design capable of high volume production throughput (DFMA)